vmware-archive/vsphere-storage-for-docker/CONTRIBUTING.md

 Examples:
 ```
-# Build and deploy the code and tests
+# Build and deploy the code.
+Also deploy (but do not run) tests
 ESX_IP=10.20.105.54 VM_IP=10.20.105.201 make deploy-all
 ```